haixizhang/Robot-Mapping-Estimation-Interaction/README.md

 Developed and tested a ROS-based software architecture to enable autonomous navigation and exploration in a partially known or unknown environment using a TurtleBot2 mobile robot and simulator.

 ## Overview:
-Developed an advanced autonomous navigation system integrating input space sampling, Extended Kalman Filter (EKF) SLAM, and real-time perception using ROS and C++.
+Developed an advanced autonomous navigation system, integrating input space sampling, AprilTags for landmark detection, Extended Kalman Filter (EKF) SLAM, and real-time perception with RGBD camera using ROS and C++.

+The Project.mp4 file showcases a simulation demonstrating the robot's capabilities in various aspects of autonomous navigation.
+The robot successfully performs landmark perception, creates occupancy grid maps, executes EKF localization, and utilizes input space sampling to navigate to the goal position.
+* In GUI, the real odom is painted in color of black and the estimated odom is painted in color of red.
+* In GUI, the goal is set to be a darker red, and the navigation trajectory is set to be lighter blue.
+* The blue circles indicate predefined obstacles, while the small red circles represent predefined landmark positions.

 ## Key Components:
 1. Navigation